Cotton Comes to Harlem: Production

 Filmed between May and June 1969, Cotton Comes to Harlem employed many local residents as extras and crew in the Harlem neighborhood where it was filmed.
 This helped to put a positive spotlight on Harlem, which at the time was ravaged with crime.

-Seeing that the film would be shot in Harlem, and was featuring large crowd scenes, such as riots and rallies, John Shabazz (a former bodyguard for Malcolm X) and the so-called Black Citizens Patrol volunteered to control the scenes with their experience in keeping out unwanted spectators and policing traffic.
+Seeing that the film would be shot in Harlem, and featured large crowd scenes, such as riots and rallies, John Shabazz, a former bodyguard for Malcolm X and the so-called Black Citizens Patrol volunteered to control the scenes with their experience in keeping out unwanted spectators and policing traffic.
 The Black Citizens Patrol's purpose was to protect the black community from itself, so they made themselves available at all times, even operating as an escort service.

 The film saw the debut of Calvin Lockhart, Judy Pace, and Cleavon Little.
 Another debut was by Redd Foxx, already well known as a veteran nightclub comic, leading him to be considered for the TV Show Sanford and Son.

 Cambridge also starred as a white man who turns black in the motion picture comedy Watermelon Man, which opened the same day as Cotton Comes to Harlem.

-Melba Moore, who sang the film's theme song, “Ain’t Now But It’s Gonna Be” (written by Ossie Davis) was contemporaneously starring in the hit Broadway musical, Purlie!
-Purlie (based on Davis' 1961 play Purlie Victorious) starred Cleavon Little and Moore (both of whom became Tony Award-winners for their performances in the play).
+Melba Moore, who sang the film's theme song, “Ain’t Now But It’s Gonna Be”, written by Ossie Davis, contemporaneously starred in the hit Broadway musical, Purlie!.
+Purlie, based on Davis' 1961 play Purlie Victorious, starred Cleavon Little and Moore, both of whom became Tony Award-winners for their performances in the play.

 Themes

 Cotton Comes to Harlem is hailed by many as the first blaxploitation film, although others felt that it was merely an action comedy film.
 Detectives Gravedigger and Coffin Ed do not always follow the rules.
 They are not necessarily fighting to protect the rule of law, but they try to protect their people from racist attitudes.

-Cotton Comes to Harlem also demonstrates Black Power by depicting tools such as self-determination.
-The detectives work throughout the movie to prove that the black community was being taken advantage of, and by the end of the film, they gain the respect of white officers and are able to demand $87,000 from the white mafioso who runs the Harlem rackets, which they use to replace the money stolen at the beginning of the film.
+Cotton Comes to Harlem made reference to Black Power, by depicting tools such as self-determination.
+The detectives work throughout the movie to prove that the black community was being taken advantage of.
+By the end of the film, they gain the respect of white officers and are able to demand $87,000 from the white mafioso who runs the Harlem rackets, which they use to replace the money stolen at the beginning of the film.